dariobrunelli/credit_card_fraud_detection/README.md

 4. Execute the code in *fraud_detection.ipynb* to perform data exploration, model training, and any other necessary tasks.

 > [!NOTE]
-> I run the code with *Google Colab* from a *Google Drive* folder, as it was faster in training the models than my local CPU
+> I ran the code on *Google Colab* from a *Google Drive* folder since it proved to be faster in training the models compared to my local CPU.